 - Health insurance companies would have to settle or reject their claims within 30 days of receiving all claim-related documents.
 If there is any delay in claim settlement, the insurance company would be liable to pay interest on such delay.
 The interest payable would be calculated @ bank rate + 2%.

 - Even in the case of portability, the moratorium period would be applicable on the ported policies from the date the policy was first bought.
-For instance, if you buy a policy on 1st June 2020, the moratorium period would end on 1st June 2028 irrespective of the number of times you port the policy to another insurance company.
+For instance, if you buy a policy on 1st June 2020, the moratorium period in heath insurance would end on 1st June 2028 irrespective of the number of times you port the policy to another insurance company.

 Impact of the guidelines